-Tourism, long a major part of the global economy, is among the industries that is quickest to realize that climate change is an existential threat.
+Tourism, long a major part of the global economy, is among the industries that is quickest to realise that climate change is an existential threat.

-Popular destinations and the carriers who get vacationers there redesign their offerings to reduce emissions and are actively involved in building resilience.
+Popular destinations and the carriers who get holidaymakers there redesign their offerings to reduce emissions and are actively involved in building resilience.
 The result is that the tourist industry gets to 2050 continuing to offer great holidays to billions of people, with no end in sight.

 How?
-Rapid growth of the middle class, globally, creates huge numbers of new vacationers.
-And there's a shift in the definition of a great holiday, from traditional "sun, sea, and sand" to culture- and destination-based tourism.
-This assigns new monetary value to the environment, and drives investment in protection, enhancement, and resilience.
+Rapid growth of the middle class, globally, creates huge numbers of new holidaymakers.
+And there's a shift in the definition of a great holiday, from traditional northern-European 'sun, sea and sand' to culture- and destination-based tourism.
+This assigns new monetary value to the environment, and drives investment in protection, enhancement and resilience.

-Interventions include large-scale wetland restoration, reforestation, regeneration of coral reefs, and the cultivation of natural coastal defenses, such as mangroves and dune systems.
-Because it is such a multisector industry, served by a multitude of local small and mid-sized enterprises, protecting tourism also involves safeguarding local businesses, communities, and infrastructure.
+Interventions include large-scale wetland restoration, reforestation, regeneration of coral reefs and the cultivation of natural coastal defences, such as mangroves and dune systems.
+Because it is such a multisector industry, served by a multitude of local SMEs, protecting tourism also involves safeguarding local businesses, communities and infrastructure.